ellisonbg/py4science/book/getting_started.rst

 much assembly required.
 Fortunately, there are sophisticated packages like the Enthought Python Distribution (EPD) and Python(x,y), which do provide a comprehensive environment for scientific computing in a single click installer.
-We encourage people to use these packages.
+We encourage people to use these packages, particularly those just getting started with Python.
+Once you get past the beginner stage, if you don't mind wrestling with some compilation and installation issues, you will get the most out of open source software if you assemble your own stack, because the true strength of open source is that an army of volunteers are continuously fixing and improving the existing software, and often the version that provides some feature you want or bug you need fixed is the one that is living in the source code repository not yet released.

-For those who want to assemble their own and for those who want a better understanding of how the core pieces fit together, we will look at the core pieces that make up any good environment for scientific computing, and the Python packages filling these niches that have been forged by community development and use.
+In this chapter, we provide a tutorial introduction to the Python packages which form the core stack of scientific computing tools in Python.
+There are many important packages we leave out -- for some applications these we leave out may be the critical and essential tool.
+We'll try and mention as many of these as possible as we progress.

 .. ipython::
    :suppress: